AlexShkarin/pyLabLib/docs/devices/AlliedVision.rst

 Allied Vision Bonito cameras
 ============================

 Allied Vision manufactures a variety of cameras with different interfaces: USB, GigE, and CameraLink.
 Currently, only CameraLink Bonito cameras using NI IMAQ frame grabber are supported.
+It has been tested with Bonito CL-400B/C and NI IMAQ frame grabber.

 The code is located in :mod:`pylablib.devices.AlliedVision`, and the main camera class is :class:`pylablib.devices.AlliedVision.BonitoIMAQCamera<.Bonito.BonitoIMAQCamera>`.